Autumn season is here, with so many events again: the calendar is full with workshops and conferences again.

 - Crawl & Index

 Each process has to be configured and customized to serve the unique search needs of the organization.

 Crawl & Index

 The first step is to get connected to the source systems, crawl the content, process, then store the content into the search index.

 There are several things to consider here:

 - Connection: In some cases, SharePoint can connect to the source system by using out-of-the-box search connectors (SharePoint, file shares, Exchange public folders, public websites, BCS).
 Otherwise, a custom search connector has to be added (for example, Documentum, IBM Connections, Lotus Notes, HP Trim, SalesForce, etc.).

 - Crawling: After connecting the source system, the search engine has to crawl the content.
 Crawling can be full, incremental or continuous.
-Scheduling crawls is a common challenge, see some best practices in this blog post, and this one.
+Scheduling crawls is a common challenge, see some best practices in this post.

 - Content Processing: The out-of-the-box content processing is responsible for extracting all the data, metadata and permission information from the content that is needed to be stored in the search index.
 However, you can create your custom pipeline extensions when needed.

 - Indexing: When everything is set up correctly, indexing stores the crawled and processed content, metadata, and permission information to the search index.
 Please consider that this process takes time, and you might experience some delay between the content changes and their reflections in the search results.

 Query processing is responsible for receiving the queries from the users, processing them and returning the proper and relevant results from the search index.

 It’s important to understand, that in SharePoint, the results are always security trimmed, which means the user who initiated the search (by entering the query), gets only the results he/she has at least read access to.